Panel Stochastic Frontier Models with Latent Group Structures: Introduction

 Our paper makes several contributions to the literature on SF models and classification methods for panel data models.
-First, we estimate a robust panel SF model by incorporating heterogeneity across firms.
-We carefully define the framework, clarifying what is and is not feasible, with detailed explanations of the underlying rationale.\footnote{Previous work on robust estimation of the SF model has primarily focused on semi-parametric or non-parametric specifications for either the efficient frontier \citep{ParkSimar1994, YaoZhangKum2019} or the error term distribution \citep{Greene2005, LaiKumbhakar2023}.
-Additionally, efforts have been made to develop specification tests for the distribution of inefficiency \citep{Chengetal2024}.} Second, to the best of our knowledge, this paper is among the few that model and allow error terms to exhibit latent structures.
-A notable study in this area was by \citet{LoyoBoot}, who focused on modeling the variance of the error term, primarily for efficiency gains or due to the specific role played by the variance.
-In contrast, we consider not only the variance of $v$ but also the entire distribution of $u$.
-Given the importance of modeling both the variance of $v$ and the distribution of $u$ in SF models, we view this as a substantial contribution.
-Finally, to address the heterogeneity arising from both the frontier and error terms, we propose an estimation procedure that combines individual-level and joint panel estimation, providing justification for the necessity of this approach.
+First, we estimate a robust panel SF model that incorporates heterogeneity across firms.
+We carefully set out the framework, clarifying what is feasible and what is not, and provide detailed explanations of the underlying rationale.\footnote{Previous work on robust estimation of the SF model has primarily focused on semi-parametric or non-parametric specifications for either the efficient frontier \citep{ParkSimar1994, YaoZhangKum2019} or the error term distribution \citep{Greene2005, LaiKumbhakar2023}.
+Additionally, there is a growing literature on specification tests for the distribution of inefficiency \citep{Chengetal2024}.} Second, to the best of our knowledge, this is one of the few papers in the literature to model and allow the variance of the error term to exhibit latent group structures.
+A notable study in this area is \citet{LoyoBoot}, where they focus on modeling the variance of the error term, primarily for efficiency gains and/or the specific role played by the variance.
+In contrast, we aim to uncover heterogeneity in both the error and inefficiency terms, for the economic interpretations given in SF models.
+We emphasize the importance of modeling heterogeneity in both the variance of the error term, $v$, and the distribution of inefficiency, $u$, since inefficiency estimates depend on the variance of $v$ in the widely used \citet{Jondrowetal1982}'s point estimator.
+Given the importance of the joint modeling of both the variance of $v$ and the distribution of $u$ in SF models, we consider this to be a substantial contribution.
+Moreover, we propose a hybrid estimation procedure that combines firm-level and joint panel estimation to address the potential heterogeneity present in both the frontier and error components.
+As the description of the SF model in (\ref{EQ:intromodel}) alluded, we present the hybrid approach in the main text using a random effects specification of the SF model, and show in Appendix \ref{APP:FE} how it extends to other variants, including the fixed effects SF models studied by \citet{Greene2005a, Greene2005, Chenetal2014}, and \citet{ZhouEtal2020}.
+Finally, the separation between the frontier and inefficiency may be complicated by model misspecification.
+We rule out this possibility by assuming correct model specification.
+Developing procedures that are more robust to misspecification is an important direction for future research.

-To demonstrate the flexibility and generality of our approach, Appendix \ref{APP:FE} presents a classification procedure specifically tailored for fixed effects panel SF models, such as those considered in \citet{Greene2005a,Greene2005} and \citet{Chenetal2014}.